kardeiz/tiny-rack-flash/README.md

 The `include` will hook up some Rack middleware for rotating the flash and provide a `flash` method for use in your route handlers.

 See `tests.rb` for examples.

+## Notes

+This gem's `FlashHash` implementation is taken from Stephen Eley's `FlashHash` implementation at https://github.com/SFEley/sinatra-flash.

 ## Contributing